Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 The parallel computation is implemented for the $K$ auxiliary draws.

 The function `S.G.ABC.MCMC.Strauss.repeat.draws()` implements one round of proposed draw for the SPP in the `repeat` loop of the ABC-MCMC algorithm proposed by [Shirota and Gelfand (2017)](https://doi.org/10.1080/10618600.2017.1299627) and returns the proposed states as well as the indicator of whether the corresponding $\Psi(\hat{\theta}',\hat{a})$ is smaller than the acceptance threshold $\epsilon$.
-The function `S.G.Parallel.ABC.MCMC.Strauss()` apply the implementation of the ABC-MCMC algorithm with the approximate parallel computation discussed in section $4$ of the paper.
+The function `S.G.Parallel.ABC.MCMC.Strauss()` apply the implementation of the ABC-MCMC algorithm for SPP with the approximate parallel computation discussed in section $4$ of the paper.

 We start from the process of generating the artificial data used in the SPP simulation study where we set $\beta = 200, \gamma = 0.1$ and $R = 0.05$ on $S = [0,1]\times[0,1]$.